Foals (band)

-Foals (stylised in all caps) are a British rock band formed in Oxford in 2005.
+Foals are a British rock band formed in Oxford in 2005.
 The band's current line-up consists of Greek-born lead vocalist and guitarist Yannis Philippakis, drummer and percussionist Jack Bevan, guitarist and keyboardist Jimmy Smith, and bassist Walter Gervers.

-Foals are currently signed to Warner Records, and have released seven studio albums to date: Antidotes (2008), Total Life Forever (2010), Holy Fire (2013), What Went Down (2015), Everything Not Saved Will Be Lost – Part 1 and Part 2 (2019), with the latter becoming the group's first album to top the UK Album Chart, and their most recent, Life Is Yours (2022).
+Foals are currently signed to Warner Records, and have released seven studio albums to date: Antidotes (2008), Total Life Forever (2010), Holy Fire (2013), What Went Down (2015), Everything Not Saved Will Be Lost – Part 1 and Part 2 (2019), with the latter becoming the group's first album to top the UK Albums Chart, and their most recent, Life Is Yours (2022).
 They have also released one video album, six extended plays and 35 singles.

 Foals have toured internationally for over a decade and have featured at many festivals including Glastonbury, Coachella, and Roskilde.
 They have won a number of awards, including best live act at the 2013 Q Awards, while producers Alan Moulder and Flood were awarded 'UK Producer of the Year' for their work on the album Holy Fire.